jaryarbn/jsp-course/README.md

 ./mvnw flyway:clean flyway:migrate
 ```

-- Optional 1:Run in IntelliJ IDEA.
+- Optional 1:Run in IntelliJ IDEA Ultimate or another IDE that you can run.

 - Optional 2:Run with docker.